 -Figuring out where to donate my old laptop for resale and reuse

 -Texting specific friends whom I think would use something I'm getting rid of, and setting up a time to meet

--Walking with Julian to a local drop-off point for old CDs and electronics, then depositing some of ours
+-Walking to a local drop-off point for old CDs and electronics, then depositing some of ours

 -Collecting items for donations runs to the secondhand store; doing said runs